Arakawa River (Kantō)

 The Arakawa River or Ara River (荒川, Arakawa) is a 173 km long river that flows through Saitama Prefecture and Tokyo.
-Its average flow in 2002 was 30 m^{3}/s.
+Its average flow in 2002 was 30 m3/s.

 It originates on Mount Kobushi in Saitama Prefecture, and empties into Tokyo Bay.
 It has a total catchment area of 2940 km2.

-The river is one of Tokyo's major sources of tap water, and together with the Tone River, accounts for around 80% of Tokyo's water supply as of 2018.
+The Class A river is one of Tokyo's major sources of tap water, and together with the Tone River, accounts for around 80% of Tokyo's water supply as of 2018.
 The Okubo water purification plant takes water from the river.

 History

 Attempts to control flooding of the Arakawa River have been made since the area that is now Tokyo became the de facto capital of Japan during the Edo period.
 Following a major flood in 1910 that damaged a large part of central Tokyo, a 22 km long drainage canal was constructed between 1911 and 1924.
 In 1996 an agreement was signed to make it a "sister river" of the Potomac River in the eastern United States, meaning that officials and volunteers from both river areas collaborate with each other.